GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 The [`ACCEPT_CH` HTTP/2 and HTTP/3 frames](https://datatracker.ietf.org/doc/html/draft-davidben-http-client-hint-reliability-02#section-4),
-combined with the [TLS ALPS extension](https://github.com/vasilvv/tls-alps), are a connection-level optimization to deliver the server’s Client Hint preferences in time for the first HTTP request.
+combined with the [TLS ALPS extension](https://github.com/vasilvv/tls-alps), is a connection-level optimization to deliver the server’s Client Hint preferences in time for the first HTTP request.
 These require complex configuration, and we recommend only using this for truly critical information.

 BoringSSL (a fork of OpenSSL) helps you work with Google’s experimental features in Chromium.
 At this time, ALPS is only [implemented in BoringSSL](https://commondatastorage.googleapis.com/chromium-boringssl-docs/ssl.h.html#Application-layer-protocol-settings).